chungyc/ninetynine/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+For more permissive use of the problems themselves, refer back to the original list of Ninety-Nine Haskell Problems on the [HaskellWiki](https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems).

 ## Notes

 There are not actually 99 problems.

-This project does not have a standard line length, in that it does not try to fit descriptive pose within a fixed number of columns.
+This project does not have a standard line length, in that it does not try to fit descriptive prose within a fixed number of columns.
 Instead, line breaks are wherever I felt like putting them.
-However, there is a hard limit of 120 characters per line.
+However, there is a hard limit of 120 characters per line if it is not problematic.

 There are some differences between the problems in this project and those at [Ninety-Nine Haskell Problems](https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems).